 “ I am sensitive to the complex interactions of the body and the mind when working through a condition that involves the nervous and musculoskeletal systems.
 I have years of additional training both in the research lab and clinically with patients, specifically in the field of orthopedic biomechanics, pain management and sports medicine.”

-Dr. Douglas Chang discusses physical medicine and rehabilitation for back pain.
+Dr. Douglas Chang discusses rehabilitation for back pain.